heronoh/prj_metsch/pipeline_genomica_tese_heron.md

 grep -c ">" $genome.all.maker.*.fasta
 ```

-Maker CDSs have long bulky names so they were all renamed on *fasta* and *gff*
+Maker CDSs have long bulky names so annotated CDSs must be renamed on *fasta* and *gff*